gillty1995/se_project_express/README.md

 **Intro**

 This project was created to set up an api server for the "WTWR" app.
+The server will function to store the users data, as well as any clothing items uploaded to the users collection.

 **Technologies**